idanovinda/idanovinda.github.io/_pages/projects.md

 #### Trans Jakarta Big Data Analytics

-- Implemented visualization on transaction data to analyze and report the anomaly and the crowd pattern by Python
+- Implemented visualization on transaction data to analyze and report the anomaly and the crowd pattern by using Python

 Utilized:​ Python, matplotlib, SQL, Flask, GitLab